 Below is rare film footage showing a similar scene as pictured above.

 This purposefully forgotten battle and the Ardennes campaign (Battle of the Bulge) are where Mel earned his Combat Infantry Badge as a BAR gunner, and supposedly was wounded in the arm.
 He either wasn't cited for a Purple Heart or he threw away his medal, of this I will never be sure.
-There is only a story that my cousin told me and the scar that my grandpa never talked about.
+There is only a story that my great aunt told me and the scar that my grandpa never talked about.

-40 years before I was born, this is where my grandfather was, in a place that was given names like the "death factory" and "the green hell."
+40 years before I was born, this is where my grandfather was, in a place that was given names like the "Death Factory" and the "Green Hell."
 No wonder he never said a word about it.